pouriya/director/README.md

 	* `director:become_supervisor(DirectorRef, Pid, ChildSpec)` makes **Director** supervisor of alive process.
 	* `director:get_restart_count(DirectorRef, ChildId)` gives restart count of child (useful for debug).
 	* All functions not listed here.
-* **Director** is an Erlang behaviour and every callback-module of this behaviour should has following callback-functions (See Guide section for detailed explanation):
+* **Director** is an Erlang behaviour and every callback-module of this behaviour should has following callback-functions (See "How to use?" section for detailed explanation):
 	* `init/1`: For initialization.
 Here you can define children database type, debug mode and childspecs of some children that you want to start them in initialize state.
 	* `handle_start/4`: Will be called after starting a child process.
 	* `handle_exit/5`: Will be called after crashing a child process.
 This callback-function should tell **Director** how to deal with process crash.
 Restart child?
 Restart it after time interval?
 Delete child from children?
 Do nothing?
 Terminate yourself?